Mohammad Naseem: General Medical Council reprimand

-In 2009 Naseem was reprimanded by the General Medical Council for circumcising a baby boy without the parents’ consent.
+In 2009, Naseem was reprimanded by the General Medical Council for circumcising a baby boy without the parents' consent.
 It was also found that he had failed to make an adequate clinical record of the procedure and failed to provide appropriate information about aftercare.
 The warning was placed on his record for five years.

-Though this has never been proved accurate, and is largely circumstantial.
+Comment on homosexuality

+In March 2014, the BBC Three discussion show Free Speech planned a debate on the topic of being Muslim and gay, but dropped a pre-recorded question on the matter at the request of the Birmingham Central Mosque where it was recorded.
+Mohammad Naseem defended this decision, suggesting a more scientific approach to understanding homosexuality and drawing a comparison between homosexuality and other undesirable behaviours.
+He said: "Nobody should force me to accept something, which is not acceptable".

 Politics

-Having unsuccessfully fought the 1994 Bradford South by-election for the Islamic Party of Britain, Naseem also stood as a candidate for RESPECT The Unity Coalition in the 2005 general election, when he challenged the Labour Party seat of Khalid Mahmood MP in Birmingham Perry Barr.
+Having unsuccessfully fought the 1994 Bradford South by-election for the Islamic Party of Britain, Naseem also stood as a candidate for Respect – The Unity Coalition in the 2005 general election, when he challenged the seat of Labour MP Khalid Mahmood in Birmingham Perry Barr.
 He gained over 2,000 votes (5.6%); Labour retained the seat.

 Naseem was actively involved in Britain's post-9/11 anti-war movement led by the Stop the War Coalition.

 Death

 Mohammad Naseem died at Queen Elizabeth Hospital, Birmingham on 22 April 2014, aged 89.